AmirrezaFarnamTaheri/StreamlineVPN/advanced_methods/README_advanced.md

    - **Android** – ArgoVPN: go to **`Falcon`**, tap **`Import from file`** and select `argo_domains.txt`.

 ## `tunnel_bridge_merger.py`
+This merger accepts files containing `ssh://` or `socks5://` style endpoints.
+Each entry is checked by opening a TCP connection to the specified host and port.
+Working endpoints are saved in `tunnel_endpoints.txt`.

 1. **Prepare endpoints** – create text files with `ssh://`, `socks5://` or similar URLs and pass them via `--sources`.
 2. **Run the merger**
    ```bash